gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Sociology and Methodology of Social Research
+role: PhD Candidate in Sociology and Methodology of Social Research

 # Organizations/Affiliations to show in About widget
 organizations: